xlemnlx/Data-Scraping-and-Data-Analysis-of-TV-Show-Amazing-Saturday-results/README.md

     <center><figcaption>Summation of results per month.
 Year: 2024</figcaption></center>
 </figure>

-This plots are from a function that sums the results per month in each year.
-There are other plot that I didn't include here since its going to take a lot of space.
-The statement I made earlier still holds true, as we can see here.
-While the month of April from 2018 has a lot of success in their thrid try, it is because its their launch month.
+As we can see with these plots, the statement I made earlier still holds true.
+While the month of April from 2018 has a lot of success in their thrid try, it is because it's their launch month.
 And the "Snack Time Game" segment between the two round still hasn't been implemented in that Month.
-Instead, they have three rounds of song lyrics guessing game.
+Instead, they have three rounds of song lyrics guessing game.This plots are from a function that sums the results per month in each year.

+I didn't include all the plots here since its going to take a lot of space.

 <figure>
     <center><img src="/figures/Plot-Years-August.200528.jpg", width="900", height="900"></center>